 The role of the Department

 The University of Trento participates in the national PhD Program in Artificial Intelligence in the AI for Society area, coordinated by the University of Pisa, thanks to the scientific excellence and relevance of the Department of Information Engineering and Computer Science in the field of Artificial Intelligence.
-The University has obtained the co-financing of four thematic scholarships over two cycles (three for the XXXVII cycle and one for the XXXVIII) cycle, the maximum possible co-financing within the national doctorate in Artificial Intelligence.
+The University has obtained the co-financing of 5 thematic scholarships over two cycles (three for the XXXVII cycle and two for the XXXVIII) cycle, the maximum possible co-financing within the national doctorate in Artificial Intelligence.